Percona-Lab/percona-dbaas-cli/source/basic-usage.rst

 * ``mongodb`` - allows to manage MongoDB databases via the `Percona Server for MongoDB Operator <percona.com/doc/kubernetes-operator-for-psmongodb/index.html>`_.

-*Subcommand* is specific to the engine and defines the action which should be done (creating new databse or modifying an existing one, etc.).
+*Subcommand* is specific to the engine and defines the action which should be done (creating a new database or modifying an existing one, etc.).

 Finally, the *name* parameter typically follows subcommand to specify the object under action.